With vim-fugitive you can perform

 https://github.com/Notgnoshi/dotfiles/issues/13.

-is similar to running :Git log %
+:BCommits is similar to running :Git log %.
+Additionally, you can make a

-shows commits that touched that range of lines.
+visual selection.
+Then, running :BCommits shows commits that touched that range of lines.

-This is an easier-to-browse :Git blame
+This is an easier-to-browse :Git blame.

-Fugitive provides :Git blame
+Fugitive provides :Git blame which nicely wraps git-blame in a

 scroll-synchronized window opened to the side of the current buffer.
-Pressing <CR>
+Pressing <CR> on

 the selected commit will open that commit in a new buffer.
-Pressing -
+Pressing - will reblame at the

 selected commit.

-When you open a commit with :Git blame
+When you open a commit with :Git blame or similar, you'll see something like

 tree d80fb1c28a89bcdf6798dd26f986e1745e207525